uclaacm/hackschool-f20/session-7-intro-react/README.md

 1. We defined a function called `incrementLikeCount` that takes in no parameters and just calls `setLikeCount`.
-1. `setLikeCount` takes in a single parameter (here we called it `currentLikeCount`) that is automatically set to the current value of `likeCount`.
+1. `setLikeCount` takes in a single parameter to set the value of `likeCount`.

 Now we just need to call this function every time the image post is clicked.